Series: The Internment Chronicles #1

-On Internment, the floating island in the clouds where 16-year-old Morgan Stockhour lives, getting too close to the edge can lead to madness.
-Even though Morgan’s older brother, Lex, was a Jumper, Morgan vows never to end up like him.
-She tries her best not to mind that her life is orderly and boring, and if she ever wonders about the ground, and why it is forbidden, she takes solace in best friend Pen and her betrothed, Basil.
+Morgan Stockhour knows getting too close to the edge can lead to madness.
+Even though her older brother, Lex, was a Jumper, Morgan vows never to end up like him.
+There’s too much for her at home: her parents, best friend Pen, and her betrothed, Basil.
+Her life is ordinary and safe, even if she sometimes does wonder about the ground and why it’s forbidden.

 Then a murder, the first in a generation, rocks the city.
-With whispers swirling and fear on the wind, Morgan can no longer stop herself from investigating, especially when she meets Judas.
-He is the boy being blamed for the murder — betrothed to the victim — but Morgan is convinced of his innocence.
-Secrets lay at the heart of Internment, but nothing can prepare Morgan for what she will find — or who she will lose.
+With whispers swirling and fear on the wind, Morgan can no longer stop herself from investigating, especially once she meets Judas.
+Betrothed to the victim, Judas is being blamed for the murder, but Morgan is convinced of his innocence.
+Secrets lay at the heart, but nothing can prepare Morgan for what she will find—or whom she will lose.

 I was really excited to read this book.
 I enjoyed Lauren DeStefano’s Chemical Garden trilogy (Wither, Fever, Sever) enough that I was curious to read what she wrote next.
 Then I read the summary of this book and was immediately intrigued: a floating city in the sky?
 Murders?
 Yes please!